st-fresh/simplehtmlsecured/README.md

 #### 5.VIII/ Select-all of this text, and Copy it to OS memory,
 #### 5.IX/ Paste into new File within your editor of choice, my editor is IntelliJ (github.com/JetBrains/intellij-community),
 #### 5.X/ Proceed then within this newly created file to make your changes to the Alert window behavior, or remove it altogether and replace with your own passcode dialoge logic,
-At this time Brave.com Browser does block your .html file [ Issue - Solve using specific Brave Preferences???? ]
+#### 5.XI/ At this time Brave.com Browser does block your .html file [ Issue - Solve using specific Brave Preferences???? ] -- refer to #6 to handle these issues

-# #6
+# #6 Handling Issues
-< give troubleshooting resources >
+< give troubleshooting resources for Brave etc. >